ImperialCollegeLondon/mag-lab-data-toolkit/docs/MATLAB.md

 ## Recommended steps to deploy

 1) Build a MATLAB image to compile the code in a standard environment (using `matlab-compiler-image-build.sh`).
-Can also be done locally on any machine with MATLAB and Docker installed.
+The code can also be compiled into an executable locally on any machine with MATLAB installed, but that executable will only be able to run on a compatible operating system.

 2) Build an image with the MATLAB Runtime installed, using [`build-base-matlab-runtime.sh`](/deploy-matlab/build-scripts/build-base-matlab-runtime.sh)